noodlemctwoodle/Hassio---Grafana/nginx/README.md

 # Install NGINX and Configure Lets Encrypt

-Be aware that **{config-name}** ussed in this guide should be replaced by the NGINX configuration you are using such as 'hassio' or 'containers'
+Be aware that **{config-name}** used in this guide should be replaced by the NGINX configuration you are using such as 'hassio' or 'containers'

 ### Install NGINX